 The actions of different groups of microorganisms influence corrosion in different ways.
 For example growth of some groups of microbes can create conditions that allow proliferation of others, which in turn produce corrosive waste products such as hydrogen sulphide or acids.

 Monitoring for the presence of the key groups of microorganisms known to influence corrosion in oilfield environments, allows remedial action to be taken if numbers start to rise.
 Continued regular monitoring can also determine the efficacy of steps taken to control these groups of organisms, helping you to make informed and timely decisions.

 At NCIMB we can identify and quantify microorganisms known to influence corrosion using both the latest molecular methods, and traditional culture-based techniques.
-Analysis can be undertaken on most types of liquid and solid sample, including production fluids, scales, pig wax and NORM contaminated corrosion coupons.
+Analysis can be undertaken on most types of liquid and solid sample, including production fluids, scales and pig wax.
 We also offer analysis of the whole microbial community within the reservoir.

 - qPCR: This technique is used to quantify groups of microorganisms without any requirement for growth.
 It therefore gives very rapid results, and ensures that microbes that do not grow under laboratory conditions are included in counts.

 - General heterotrophic bacteria

 - Sulphate reducing bacteria (mesophilic, thermophilic and hyperthermophilic)